richtermb/hidden-rhythms/README.md

 DP group recommendation algorithm for MIT 6.5610:

+Before running any tests, run the following command in Terminal:
+`export PYTHONPATH=abs/path/to/hidden-rhythms/`

 ## Algorithm

 Given a group and vectorized samples of each member's preffered song, this algorithm will output a list of songs that take into account everyone's preferences while not revealing any individual user's preferences.
 Check out [this article on DP](https://google.com) for more information.